AstraLuma/qwertyuiop.ninja/_drafts/klipper.md

 Ok, so let's start with a Raspberry Pi 4.

 Let's give it a heatsink and fan.
-The [Geekworm 11mm heatsink](https://geekworm.com/products/p165-b)[^3] and the [Argon40 fan hat](https://argon40.com/products/argon-fan-hat) to start with.
-Except we're going to stack more boards on top of that fan, so let's use a [blower](https://www.amazon.com/dp/B08R9HB2XC) instead.
+The [Geekworm 11mm heatsink](https://geekworm.com/products/p165-b)[^3] and a [blower](https://www.amazon.com/dp/B08R9HB2XC) to direct air out the side.

 For a power supply, let's use a packaged 24v-5v DC-DC converter, like [this one](https://www.amazon.com/dp/B00J3MHRNO).

 @mtfurlan was kind enough to give me one of her OctoPrint IO boards ([Hardware GitHub](https://github.com/mtfurlan/um2-octoprint-breakout), [Software Blogpost](https://technicallycompetent.com/octoprint-physical-buttons/)).
 But I want more IO than that (namely, connectors to the front screen and driver board).
-Thankfully, it's a trivial board, so I'll build my own based on an [Adafruit Perma Proto Bonnet Mini Kit](https://www.adafruit.com/product/3203)[^4].

-@agmlego was also kind enough to send a Pi camera, case and ribbon, so I should use that, too.[^4.5]
+At first I thought this was going to be a trivial design I could just wire onto some Adafruit Perma Proto, but when I got to stacks four wires high, I decided maybe I (@agmlego) should [make my own](https://github.com/agmlego/um2-octoprint-breakout).

 [^3]: Do not use the included silpads, they are too thick and there are reports of people cracking their Pis.
 Use some PC thermal paste instead.

-[^4]: You could also use a [Adafruit Perma-Proto HAT for Pi Mini Kit](https://www.adafruit.com/product/2310), it was just out of stock when I ordered everything.

-[^4.5]: @agmlego did provide a bunch of the misc. hardware for this.
-All of it was because she bought extras for her own Ender 5 project.

 ### Electronics